Understand how to use trailing stop-loss orders to protect your investments during price fluctuations.

-No, a TSL order does not guarantee a profit, however it does protect your downside by the percentage you specify.
+No, a TSO order does not guarantee a profit, however it does protect your downside by the percentage you specify.

-Here are some of the risks involved in using trailing stop loss orders:
+Here are some of the risks involved in using Trailing Stop Order:

 - If the price of the asset falls sharply, you may sell the asset at a loss that is greater than the specified percentage.